FeintGS/exercism.io/README.md

 # How do I run your solutions?
 Start by cloning my repo: `git clone git@github.com:Nagayoshi-dev/exercism.io.git`

 Afterwards, just navigate your way to a directory of interest.
 For now, all of my solutions are in python.
-You can run them interactively in your shell using the `python3` command.
+You can run them interactively in your shell using the command `python3`.